syncthing/docs/users/config.rst

     Controls whether all index data is resent when an upgrade is detected, equivalent to starting Syncthing with :option:`--reset-deltas`.
-This used to be the default behavior in previous versions, but is mainly useful as a troubleshooting step and causes high database churn.
+This used to be the default behavior in older versions, but is mainly useful as a troubleshooting step and causes high database churn.
 The default is now ``false``.

 .. option:: options.featureFlag

-    Feature flags are simple strings that, when added to the configuration, may unleash unfished or still-in-development features to allow early user testing.
+    Feature flags are simple strings that, when added to the configuration, may unleash unfinished or still-in-development features to allow early user testing.
 Any supported value will be separately announced with the feature, so that regular users do not enable it by accident.